opencontainers/runtime-tools/runtime.md

 # Operations

-A conformant runtime should provide an executable (called `funC` in the following examples).
+A conformant runtime MUST provide an executable (called `funC` in the following examples).
-The template for supported commands is:
+That executable MUST support commands with the following template:

 ```sh
 $ funC [global-options] <COMMAND> [command-specific-options] <command-specific-arguments>